shayan-yousefi/IranianDatePicker-filament/readme.md

 ```php
 IranianDatePickerField::make('date')->disabledDates(['2023-03-17','2023-03-18','1402-01-01']);
 ```
-The disabledDates method disables the dates passed with an array in the date selector (you can also enter a solar date).
+The disabledDates method disables the dates passed with an array in the date selector (you can also enter a Iranian date).

 ## column
 to show date in Iranian format use this column